Hecate2/zk-principle/README.md

 And now, remember that we are going to multiply two encrypted values.
 We are going to use EC for multiplying two encrypted values.
 For an EC with 2 generator points G1 and G2, what we do is to:

-- Find a pairing function f such that f(pG1, qG2) == f(G2, pqG1) == f(pqG2, G1)
+- **Find a pairing function f such that f(pG1, qG2) == f(G2, pqG1) == f(pqG2, G1)**

+The pairing function is the core technology that I am unable to describe within a few tons of pages.
 In theory, we use Weil pairing, Tate pairing, or optimal Ate pairing in the details for function f.
 Visit some pedantic papers if you are interested in them.
-And fortunately, it is difficult to find p when you know pG1.
+And fortunately, **it is difficult to find p when you know pG**.

 In the actual world, we can find such an f in many cryptography programming libraries: